vdavid/blog.veszelovszki.com-hexo/source/_posts/article-ideas.md

 tags:
   - meta
   - english
+categories:
+  - meta
+  - english
+disqusIdentifier: @c7@B2j2bT7eE84si^qc
 thumbnailImage: aliens-280.jpg
 coverImage: aliens-1920x423.jpg
 ---
-This is a stub for the blog I'm starting.
+Ez az első poszt a blogon.
+Itt vannak az ötleteim, hogy mikről írnék.
+I'm just starting this blog.
 Here are my ideas for articles to write.
 <!-- excerpt -->
 This is a stub for the blog I'm starting.
 Here are my ideas for articles to write:

 ## Next up

-- **Upwork tips (as a contractor)**: Enti is waiting for it very much
+- **Freelancing tips**: Some friends are waiting for it very much

 ## Business